PierceXiao413/PierceXiao413.github.io/index.md

    - **Optimizing Effect**: Faster than [FFTW](http://www.fftw.org/) on ARMv8 platform around 34%~53% for 1D transforms, 10%~41% for 2D transforms, and achieve a nearly matchable performance than [MKL](https://software.intel.com/en-us/mkl/features/fft) for some kinds.

-- A high-performance IPP library on ARMv8 architecture(Client: HuaWei).
-Core Developer
+- A high-performance IPP library on ARMv8 architecture.

+   - **Client**: HuaWei

+   - **Role**: Core Developer

-   - Implement performance primitives on ARMv8 corresponding to Intel IPP counterpart, such as median filter, max, min, e^x, ln(x).
+   - Develop accuracy benchmark for performance primitives, such as e^x, ln(x), median filter, max operation, min operation, etc.

+   - Parallelize and optimize these operations on ARMv8 CortexA57 CPU with Neon SIMD.

    - Optimize these operations with NEON intrinsics on ARMv8.

+   - **Optimizing Effect**: Speedup achieved on ARMv8 is comparable with that achieved on X86 compared with the same performance benchmark.

+- Transplant OpenBLAS GEMM on Tianhe-3 Supercomputer FT2000+ CPU

+   - **Client**: National Supercomputing Center in TianJin

+   - **Role**: Core Developer

+   - Tune GEMM performance based on architecture of FT2000+ CPU.

+   - Adjust P, Q, R parameter in block size of matrix multiplication.

+   - Manage vector registers in different ways, such as 4x4, 16x4 and 8x8.

+   - Tune instructions order.

+   - **Optimizing Effect**: SGEMM, DGEMM, CGEMM, ZGEMM achieve 94.2%, 04.3%, 87.6%, 95.4% of theoretical peak performance.

 # Internship

-- Amazon AWS AI Lab(ShangHai) (2019.06~2019.08)                                 Software Developer Intern
+- Amazon AWS AI Lab(ShangHai) (2019.06~2019.08)

+   - **Role**: Software Developer Intern

-   - Develop numpy-compatible operators for MXNet.
+   - Contribute numpy-compatible operators to MXNet.

-- PerfxLab(Startup in Beijing) (2019.03~2019.06)                                Core Developer
+- PerfxLab(Startup in Beijing) (2019.03~2019.06)

+   - **Role**: Core Developer.

    - A high-performance Gaussian Filter on AMD GPU based on OpenCL.